 1. Aims

 2. Legislation

 Structure of the EYFS

 Curriculum

-5. Assessment
+Assessment

-6. Working with parents
+Working with parents

-Working with parents Safeguarding and welfare procedures
+Safeguarding and welfare procedures

+Monitoring arrangements

 1. Aims

 This policy aims to ensure:

 - That children access a broad and balanced curriculum that gives them the broad range of knowledge and skills needed for good progress through school and life - Quality and consistency in teaching and learning - A close working partnership between staff and parents and/or carers - Every child is included and supported through equality of opportunity and antidiscriminatory practice